Skip to content

 Campus Berlin Buch

-Charité operates various research facilities at Campus Berlin Buch and opened the new Käthe Beutler Building in 2021.
+Charité maintains a number of research facilities at Campus Berlin Buch.
+In 2021 the new Käthe Beutler Building was opened.

 Mehr